How to set up an EMI share scheme

 Employees can either sell their shares by managing online themselves, or they can enlist a broker to sell their shares for them.
 This is considered a more expensive option as brokers will charge a fee, and this often includes a fee for their expert advice as part of the service.
 A cheaper alternative could be to use a broker service through a bank as many will be able to help you dispose of shares without advice which can cut costs.

 Before selling EMI shares, it is highly recommended that you seek advice from an accountant.
 Not only can they help check all requirements have been met to ensure you receive EMI tax benefits, but they can offer advice on how to make the most of capital gains allowances.
-For more information on EMI share schemes, please see our service page to discover how we can help or get in touch directly to discuss your requirements.
+For expert advice on setting up an EMI share scheme, book in for an Introductory call.